pekonchan/UIUEUtils/README.md

 Currently achieved capabilities:
 - backWatcher：Block browser backward behavior
+- scrollOnly: All containers can not scroll but some containers which is specified can be, it can be used to solve the "scroll prenetrate" problem.
 - decimalRound：Specify how many decimal points to keep for rounding (precision)
 - formatMoney：The numbers are formatted and can be converted to monetary form
 - formatToThousandths：Format The number is in the form of a comma